Clifford Algebras, Clifford Groups, and a Generalization of the Quaternions

 \section{Introduction: Rotations As Group Actions}

-One of the main goals of these notes is to explain how rotations in $\reals^n$ are induced by the action of a certain group, $\mSpin{n}$, on $\reals^n$, in a way that generalizes the action of the unit complex numbers, $\mU{1}$, on $\reals^2$, and the action of the unit quaternions, $\mSU{2}$, on $\reals^3$ ({\it i.e.\/}, the action is defined in terms of multiplication in a larger algebra containing both the group $\mSpin{n}$ and $\reals^n$).
-The group $\mSpin{n}$, called a {\it spinor group\/}, is defined as a certain subgroup of units of an algebra, $\mCl_n$, the {\it Clifford algebra\/} associated with $\reals^n$.
+The main goal of this chapter is to explain how rotations in $\reals^n$ are induced by the action of a certain group $\mSpin{n}$ on $\reals^n$, in a way that generalizes the action of the unit complex numbers $\mU{1}$ on $\reals^2$, and the action of the unit quaternions $\mSU{2}$ on $\reals^3$ ({\it i.e.\/}, the action is defined in terms of multiplication in a larger algebra containing both the group $\mSpin{n}$ and $\reals^n$).
+The group $\mSpin{n}$, called a {\it spinor group\/}, is defined as a certain subgroup of units of an algebra $\mCl_n$, the {\it Clifford algebra\/} associated with $\reals^n$.
 Furthermore, for $n\geq 3$, we are lucky, because the group $\mSpin{n}$ is topologically simpler than the group $\mSO{n}$.
 Indeed, for $n\geq 3$, the group $\mSpin{n}$ is simply connected (a fact that it not so easy to prove without some machinery), whereas $\mSO{n}$ is not simply connected.
 Intuitively speaking, $\mSO{n}$ is more twisted than $\mSpin{n}$.
 In fact, we will see that $\mSpin{n}$ is a double cover of $\mSO{n}$.

 Since the spinor groups are certain well chosen subroups of units of Clifford algebras, it is necessary to investigate Clifford algebras to get a firm understanding of spinor groups.
-These notes provide a tutorial on Clifford algebra and the groups $\Spin$ and $\Pin$, including a study of the structure of the Clifford algebra $\mCl_{p, q}$ associated with a nondegenerate symmetric bilinear form of signature $(p, q)$ and culminating in the beautiful ``$8$-periodicity theorem'' of Elie Cartan and Raoul Bott (with proofs).
-We also explain when $\mSpin{p,q}$ is a double-cover of $\mSO{n}$.
-The reader should be warned that a certain amount of algebraic (and topological) background is expected, and that these notes are not meant for a novice.
+This chapter provides a tutorial on Clifford algebra and the groups $\Spin$ and $\Pin$, including a study of the structure of the Clifford algebra $\mCl_{p, q}$ associated with a nondegenerate symmetric bilinear form of signature $(p, q)$ and culminating in the beautiful ``$8$-periodicity theorem'' of Elie Cartan and Raoul Bott (with proofs).
+We also explain when $\mSpin{p,q}$ is a double-cover of $\mSO{p,q}$.
+The reader should be warned that a certain amount of algebraic (and topological) background is expected.
 This being said, perseverant readers will be rewarded by being exposed to some beautiful and nontrivial concepts and results, including Elie Cartan and Raoul Bott ``$8$-periodicity theorem.''